jkozik/SetupKubeadmCentos7/TLS using cert-manager.md

             port:
               number: 80
 ```
-Cert-manager will see the annotation and use data from the referenced ClusterIssuer (letsencrypt-prod, in my case) to go LetEncrypt to create certificate and store it in the referenced secret.
+Cert-manager will see the annotation and use data from the referenced ClusterIssuer (letsencrypt-prod, in my case) will create an order to go to LetEncrypt to create certificate and store it in the referenced secret.
 This happens the first time a new URL is referenced.
 After that the secret is used.
 ```
 [jkozik@dell2 k8sNw.com]$ kubectl apply -f nwcom-ingress-tls.yml
 ingress.networking.k8s.io/nwcom-ingress configured